 SH7005 - Introduction to Epidemiology (2023/24)

 This module offers an introduction to the principles, concepts, and methods of epidemiology.
 It introduces epidemiology as a core discipline for public health practice, policy and research, and emphasises the key role of epidemiology in understanding and responding to the diverse factors and conditions that shape the health and well-being of individuals and populations.
-The module defines epidemiology and outlines its scope and diverse applications for example in relation to public health practice, health education, health promotion, health service provision and clinical practice.
-Students are introduced to key topics, including various measures of frequency and association used in epidemiology, and different epidemiologic study designs.
-Special topics, including investigating the role of nutritional factors in health and the application of epidemiology to disease prevention, are also covered.
+The module defines epidemiology and outlines its scope and diverse applications e.g. in relation to public health practice, health education, health promotion, health service provision and clinical practice.
+You will be introduced to a number of key topics, including various measures of frequency and association used in epidemiology, and different epidemiologic study designs.
+Module aims are to:

-Provide students with a broad understanding of key epidemiological principles and methods.
+• Provide a broad understanding of key epidemiological principles and methods.

 Throughout this module, students will have an opportunity to apply key concepts, evaluate methodological strengths and limitations, draw inferences from key data, and apply evidence to practice-related contexts.